Horn has been used by artisans for centuries to make beautiful jewelry. But what makes upcycled horn sustainable?

 So, how can you tell if a brand is using sustainably sourced upcycled horn in their production?
 First of all, since we know that upcycled horn is a by-product of other industries, look for ethical jewelry brands that produce in small batches or work with local artisan groups.
 Small artisanal batches most often means that they are truly sourcing horn as a byproduct and not motivating additional animal consumption.

 Secondly, check out the origin of the upcycled horn material.
 It’s best when the horn is from butcheries local to the country, region, or town where the jewelry is made.
 This not only means that the jewelry you buy is supporting the makers’ local economy, but that it also has a small carbon footprint.
-The Whitney Necklace is a win-win.
-It’s made fair trade by a women’s cooperative in India and combines multi-color horn sourced locally with hammered brass features.
+The Saigon Necklace is a win-win.
+It’s made fair trade by a women’s cooperative in Vietnam and combines multi-color horn sourced locally with geometric design features.
 This necklace is a truly bold statement, not only aesthetically, but also in support of fair and sustainable production practices!

 We love a vegan alternative!

 If you're vegan, horn may not match your values.
 But you're in luck - there's beautiful vegan-friendly materials, such as tagua seed and marble, that give a similar aesthetic and are harvested in ways that honor the plants and stones they come from.
-For a super fun and colorful example, check out the Vera Earrings made from tagua.
+For super fun and colorful examples, check out the Hilma Necklace and Stella Earrings made from tagua.

 The beauty and uniqueness of upcycled horn jewelry is undeniable and sustainable too!
 Check out our full collection of ethically and sustainably made jewelry to pick which one you’ll add to your wardrobe.